Imsurajkr/100-days-of-Reactjs/README.md

 a challenge to learn **React** everyday till 100 days
 ## Strategy
 **Mon-Fri**
-* concepts of react and problem solving
+* concepts of react and problem solving.
 **Sat-Sun**
 * Mini Project